 Recently we became one of the founding members of the Middlesex Development League, a competition for U21's featuring coloured clothing and balls but played to the same MCCL rules.
 Our colt’s section has 200 playing colts members and we are developing links with local schools.

 In 2014 the club embarked on an ambitious plan as we look to grow from within by focusing on developing our own colts and bringing them through into adult cricket.
 In 2015 our Colts teams won four titles.
 U12, U13A, U13B all winning their MCA North Area leagues, and the U9s winning the Harrow Alliance softball league.
 In 2016 our colts added further league success with the U11s and U14s both winning their MCA North Area leagues.
 The U14s then went on to be crowned Middlesex U14 County Champions.
-We currently have 15 Borough players and 5 Middlesex County players amongst our colts ranks.
+We currently have 8 Borough players and 6 Middlesex County players amongst our colts ranks.
 Now that all of our colts teams are playing in their respective top divisions the success of the colts section has continued, this 2017 season the U11 and U13 won the Division 1 titles.
-The U11s have since gone on to win the county title, something we haven't done in this age group since 2008.
+The U11s have since gone on to win the county title..

-The fruits of this approach can already be seen as the first crop of talented colts from 2014 are now starting to make their way into adult teams.
+The fruits of this approach can already be seen as the first crop of talented colts have made their way into adult teams.
+In 2017 over half of our adult cricketers were home grown, having at some stage been colts at the club.